 6. Optimize press releases

-Public relations is one of the most important elements of quality ORM.
-By writing optimized press releases, you can better control the public narrative around your corporate reputation and brand.
+Press release optimization is another important corporate reputation management tactic.
 Knowing what kind of content is newsworthy and promotable is a highly-specialized skill.
 This is especially true when it comes to crafting press releases after a crisis or unfavorable, viral news cycle.
 But, it’s equally important to make sure press releases are optimized to rank for your brand in Google.

 7. Identify and boost favorable content through SEO

 The final step to suppress negative search results involves scouring the search engine landscape for every possible opportunity to promote your company or personal brand.
 We map out up to 500 positions when building an ORM strategy for our customers.
 Content may include positive reviews, news articles, ally partnerships or other written content that accurately reflects the character of your business and executives.
 This type of work is often referred to as SEO reputation management.

 Because new sites and content continue to pop up in the SERPS, this is an on-going process that requires a keen eye.
 Therefore, you’ll need a seasoned SEO analyst to perform the necessary research.